talaia-labs/python-teos/apps/cli/PISA-API.md

 # Get appointment

 `/get_appointment` is an endpoint provided to check the status of the appointments sent to PISA.
-The endpoint is accessible without any type of authentication for now. `/get_appointment` accepts `HTTP GET` requests only, where the data to be provided must be the locator of an appointment.
+The endpoint is accessible without any type of authentication for now. `/get_appointment` accepts `HTTP GET` requests only, where the data to be provided must be the **locator** of an appointment.
 The query must match the following format:

 `https://pisa_server:pisa_port/get_appointment?locator=appointment_locator`

-### Appointment can be in three states
+**Appointment can be in three states**:

 - `not_found`: meaning the locator is not recognised by the API.
 This could either mean the locator is wrong, or the appointment has already been fulfilled.
 - `being_watched`: the appointment has been accepted by the PISA server and it's being watched at the moment.
 This stage means that the dispute transaction has not been seen yet, and therefore no penalty transaction has been published.